extension/milfam/wp-content/plugins/simple-social-buttons/readme.txt

 * Some bug fixes

 = 1.6.2 =
-* Added slovak translation
+* Added Slovak translation

 = 1.6.3 =
 * Fixed CSS class names ("buttom" to "button")
-* Fixed facebook Like box cut off
+* Fixed Facebook Like box cut off

 = 1.6.4 =
 * Used "Roles and Capabilities" in admin access

 = 1.6.5 =
-* Added dutch translation
+* Added Dutch translation
-* Added serbo-croatian translation
+* Added Serbo-Croatian translation

 = 1.6.6 =
-* Update for Wordpress 3.8
+* Update for WordPress 3.8

 = 1.7.0 =
 * Fixed margin-right for buttons
 * Pinterest button code update

 = 1.7.2 =
-* New sreenshots of plugin
+* New screenshots of plugin

 = 1.7.3 =
 * New description and donation link
-* New polish and english translation
+* New polish and English translation

 = 1.7.4 =
 * Fixed position of Facebook "Like" button

 = 1.7.5 =
-* Added ukrainian translation
+* Added Ukrainian translation

 = 1.7.7 =
-* Added swedish translation
+* Added Swedish translation

 = 1.7.8 =
 * Fixed PHP warning